gabriel-seegerer/anonymous_communication_protocols/README.md

 Resulting data is stored as "protocol_name_pickle.pickle" and can be read and visualized with show_graph.py.

-Reason behind this is, that the protocols got timed on a vm so the resulting data could easily be copied from one machtine to another.
+Reason behind this is, that the protocols got timed on a vm so the resulting data could easily be copied from one machine to another.

 ### TODOs